back to Home

 So, when the AMP Foundation reached out to the Canopy about wanting to fund community projects with tangible outcomes in late 2025, the prospect of supporting Australia's first township-scale resilient building retrofit program in a vulnerable community appealed.

-Tapping into its extensive network, the Canopy then contacted the Resilient Building Council, which contributes to thriving, sustainable communities through better housing, about managing the Millgrove Stronghold Project.
+Tapping into its extensive network, the Canopy then contacted the Resilient Building Council (RBC), which contributes to thriving, sustainable communities through better housing; they agreed to be the technical leads on the Millgrove Stronghold Project.

-In this case, instead of waiting for disaster to strike (again), we're working with Millgrove to assess and retrofit homes across the entire township, strengthening them against extreme weather events and improving energy efficiency.
+Instead of waiting for disaster to strike, we're supporting Millgrove to assess and retrofit homes across the entire township, strengthening them against extreme weather events and improving energy efficiency.

-But this isn't just about Millgrove.
-It's about creating a blueprint that works nationwide!
+And this isn't just about Millgrove.
+It's about creating a blueprint that works nationwide.

 Because when Millgrove succeeds, it proves a point: proper evidence + innovative financing + community commitment = a move away from the disaster-recovery cycle and towards building communities that thrive through any future challenge.